 While the group-specific car seats offer tailored protection along with the ultimate comfort and fit, the combination seats offer maximum flexibility and longevity.
 Only you can decide what is best for your family and lifestyle, as long as the car seat fits your child and your car.

-Know when to change seats
+Car seat safety tip 3: when to change seats

 It’s also important to know when to move your child to the next seat.
 Here are some key points to look out for:

-Keep babies and younger children rear facing
+Car seat safety tip 4: Keep babies and younger children rear facing

 Rear facing car seats were previously only available for very young children, but with wider availability in all sizes now and increased safety benefits a rear facing seat is thought to be the best option, even for children up to five years of age.
 In many European countries rear facing car seats have been mandatory for children up to four years old and it’s reported that death and injury rates have plummeted as a result.